chandra10207/PHP-API-Test/README.md

 http://localhost/winningtest/

-No need to Authenticate to tets API request.
+No need to Authenticate to make API request.

  ---